What is Dat?

 Dat, The Foundation

-The Dat Protocol Foundation is a small non-profit group fiscally sponsored by the US-based 501(c)(3) Code for Science & Society.
+The Dat Foundation is a small non-profit group fiscally sponsored by the US-based 501(c)(3) Code for Science & Society.
 It provides grants as well as social and technical infrastructure for the consortium of projects and working groups that are enhancing the protocol and fostering the community.
-Since 2013, we’ve received about $1.7 million in funding from a variety of sources, especially from large foundation grants, which is about $300,000 per year.
+Since 2013, we’ve received about $1.7 million in funding from a variety of sources, especially from large foundation grants.

-The Dat Protocol Foundation supports work in three main focus areas:
+The Dat Foundation supports work in three main focus areas:

 * Community Management: Facilitation, community engagement, social infrastructure, and events.